pivotal/docs-tap/scst-scan/integrate-app-scanning.hbs.md

   **Note**:
   - For more info on how to use the Tanzu CLI workload creation see [Create a Workload](../cli-plugins/apps/create-workload.hbs.md) documentation.
-  - Specifying the `--image` flag configures the workload to skip the source scanning step by using the specified pre-built image.
+  - Specifying the `--image` flag sets the `workload.spec.image` of the workload so that it is taken up by the `scanning-image-scan-to-url` supply chain.
 Currently SCST - Scan 2.0 only performs image scanning.
 There are specific requirements for pre-built images.
 For more details see [Configure your workload to use a prebuilt image](../scc/pre-built-image.hbs.md)

 ### <a id="retrieve-scan-results"></a> Retrieve scan results